-Hailing from Vancouver, British Columbia, Jocelyn Lai has distinguished herself as a prolific and versatile young artist.
-As a concert pianist, she performs at festivals and academies across Canada, the United States, and Spain, with past appearances at prestigious venues such as the Weill Recital Hall at Carnegie, Chan Center for the Performing Arts in Vancouver, and Paul Hall at the Juilliard School.
+Passionate about teaching and performing, Jocelyn Lai is an experienced and versatile classical musician.
+As a concert pianist, she has performed at festivals and academies across Canada, the United States, and Spain, in prestigious venues such as the Weill Recital Hall at Carnegie, Chan Center for the Performing Arts in Vancouver, and Paul Hall at the Juilliard School.
 Recent performance highlights include a solo concert in the Montreal Chamber Music Festival at the Salle Bourgie, a featured faculty recital at Hunter College, and performances at the 2019 Hilton Head and West Virginia University International Competitions.

 With many years of competition experience, she has garnered distinctions on national and international stages, most recently winning the 2016 CIM Concerto and the 2014 American Protégé International Competitions, and capturing second prize in the 2016 Shean National and 2012 Knigge National Competitions.
-Locally in British Columbia, she was a laureate at the Canadian Music Competition, and BC Provincial National Class.
+Born and raised in Vancouver, British Columbia, she was a laureate at the Canadian Music Competition, and BC Provincial National Class.

-During summer months, Jocelyn has worked with distinguished pedagogues including Anton Kuerti, Robert McDonald, Robert Levin, Yoheved Kaplinsky, and Claudio Martinez-Mehner, to name a few, as a participant in festivals and academies such as Banff, Aspen, Orford, and Gijon.
+During summer months, Jocelyn has worked with distinguished pedagogues including Anton Kuerti, Robert McDonald, Robert Levin, Yoheved Kaplinsky, and Claudio Martinez-Mehner as a participant in festivals and academies such as Banff, Aspen, Orford, and Gijon.

-Jocelyn is a grateful recipient of many prestigious Canadian grants from the BC Arts Council, Koerner Foundation, and Hnatyshyn Foundation, which allowed her to continue her music education with success.
+Jocelyn is a grateful recipient of many prestigious Canadian grants from the BC Arts Council, Koerner Foundation, and Hnatyshyn Foundation, enabling her to pursue advanced music degrees.
 She holds a Bachelor of Music from the UBC School of Music, Master of Music from the Juilliard School, and an Artist Diploma from the Cleveland Institute of Music.
 Currently, she is a doctoral candidate at the City University of New York Graduate Center.
 Her musical inspiration and guidance come from her teachers: Jane Coop, HaeSun Paik, and Julian Martin.